Naoghuman/samples/README.md

 ---

 This repository contains a collection of HelloFX samples.
-Each one is a very simple HelloWorld sample created with JavaFX 11 that can be run with different options and build tools.
+Each one is a very simple HelloWorld sample created with [JavaFX 11] that can be run with different options and build tools.

-The related documentation for each sample can be found [here](https://openjfx.io/openjfx-docs/).
+The related documentation for each sample can be found [here].

-For more information go to https://openjfx.io.
+For more information go to [https://openjfx.io].